Four Noble Truths are discussed. The Buddha said, “my teachings have not been known in this world previously.” It is about stopping future suffering.

 - What happens to an animal is MOSTLY due to kamma vipāka from the past.

-- The difference between a human and an animal is that the animal does not have much control over what is going to happen to it.
+- The difference between a human and an animal is that the animal has little control over what will happen to it.
 But human birth is a special one: We have a higher level mind that CAN change the future to some extent, and with possible enormous consequences.